tasharen/tnet/Assets/TNet/ReadMe - 3.0.0.txt

 Q: How to join/leave a channel?

 TNManager.JoinChannel(id, levelToLoad);
-TNManager.LeaveChannel();
+TNManager.LeaveChannel(id);

-Q: How to instantiate new objects and then destroy them?
+Q: How to instantiate a new object?

 TNManager.Create(gameObject, position, rotation);

-TNManager.Destroy(gameObject);
+Q: How to destroy an object?

+TNObject tno = GetComponent<TNObject>(); // You can skip this line if you derived your script from TNBehaviour tno.DestroySelf();

 Q: How to send a remote function call?

 TNObject tno = GetComponent<TNObject>(); // You can skip this line if you derived your script from TNBehaviour tno.Send("FunctionName", target, <parameters>);

+Q: How does a simple remote function call (RFC) look like?

+[RFC]
+protected void FunctionName (<parameters>) {}

 Q: What built-in notifications are there?

 OnNetworkConnect (success, error);
 OnNetworkDisconnect()
-OnNetworkJoinChannel (success, error)
+OnNetworkJoinChannel (channelID, success, error) OnNetworkLeaveChannel(channelID)
-OnNetworkLeaveChannel()
-OnNetworkPlayerJoin (player)
+OnNetworkPlayerJoin (channelID, player)
-OnNetworkPlayerLeave (player)
+OnNetworkPlayerLeave (channelID, player)
 OnNetworkPlayerRenamed (player, previousName)
+OnNetworkLockChannel(channelID, isLocked)
 OnNetworkError (error)

+TNManager.onPlayerSync(Player)
+TNManager.onObjectCreated(GameObject)

 -----------------------------------------------------
   Stand-Alone Server